 $ zcat c4/multilingual/c4-es*.tfrecord-*.json.gz | jq -r '.text | split(" ") | length' | paste -s -d+ - | bc 235303687795

-The large amount of text in mC4-es makes training a language model within the time constraints of the Flax/JAX Community Event problematic.
-This motivated the exploration of sampling methods, with the goal of creating a subset of the dataset that would allow for the training of well-performing models with roughly one eighth of the data (~50M samples) and at approximately half the training steps.
+The large amount of text in mC4-es makes training a language model within the time constraints of the Flax/JAX Community Event by HuggingFace problematic.
+This motivated the exploration of sampling methods, with the goal of creating a subset of the dataset that allows well-performing training with roughly one eighth of the data (~50M samples) and in approximately half the training steps.

-In order to efficiently build this subset of data, we decided to leverage a technique we call perplexity sampling, and whose origin can be traced to the construction of CCNet (Wenzek et al., 2020) and their high quality monolingual datasets from web-crawl data.
+In order to efficiently build this subset of data, we decided to leverage a technique we call perplexity sampling and its origin can be traced to the construction of CCNet (Wenzek et al., 2020) and their work extracting high quality monolingual datasets from web-crawl data.
 In their work, they suggest the possibility of applying fast language models trained on high-quality data such as Wikipedia to filter out texts that deviate too much from correct expressions of a language (see Figure 1).
-They also released Kneser-Ney models (Ney et al., 1994) for 100 languages (Spanish included) as implemented in the KenLM library (Heafield, 2011) and trained on their respective Wikipedias.
+They also released Kneser-Ney models for 100 languages (Spanish included) as implemented in the KenLM library (Heafield, 2011) and trained on their respective Wikipedias.